-Four Seasons Hotels and Resorted unveiled plans for an all-new private jet that will draw inspiration from “the glamour and prestige of air travel in times past.”
+Four Seasons Hotels and Resorts unveiled plans for an all-new private jet that will draw inspiration from “the glamour and prestige of air travel in times past.”

 Set to take flight in early 2021, the new A321LR aircraft is part of the new Airbus NEO family.
 It is being fully customized by Four Seasons and will replace the current aircraft.

 Offering “the widest and tallest cabin in its class,” key features include a new spacious lounge area that encourages guests to mingle.
 There, they will have the opportunity to meet Four Seasons’ master chefs and mixologists, wellness experts and other Four Seasons masters.
 A wellness therapist will accompany travelers from Sydney to Bali, for example, providing rejuvenating and customized spa treatments.
 On journeys from St. Petersburg to Paris, a sommelier will provide samples of rare and exceptional vintage wines.